saraedum/reactjs.org/content/tutorial/tutorial.md

 ---
 id: tutorial
-title: "Tutorial: Intro to React"
+title: "Tutorial: Intro to Vue.js with TypeScript"
 layout: tutorial
 sectionid: tutorial
 permalink: tutorial/tutorial.html
 redirect_from:
   - "docs/tutorial.html"
-  - "docs/why-react.html"
-  - "docs/tutorial-ja-JP.html"
-  - "docs/tutorial-ko-KR.html"
-  - "docs/tutorial-zh-CN.html"
 ---

+This tutorial is a port of React's excellent tutorial to Vue.js and TypeScript.
-This tutorial doesn't assume any existing React knowledge.
+This tutorial does not assume any existing Vue.js knowledge.

 ## Before We Start the Tutorial

-We will build a small game during this tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any React apps, and mastering it will give you a deep understanding of React.
+We will build a small game during this tutorial. **You might be tempted to skip it because you're not building games -- but give it a chance.** The techniques you'll learn in the tutorial are fundamental to building any Vue.js apps, and mastering it will give you a deep understanding of Vue.js.

->Tip
->
->This tutorial is designed for people who prefer to **learn by doing**.
-If you prefer learning concepts from the ground up, check out our [step-by-step guide](/docs/hello-world.html).
-You might find this tutorial and the guide complementary to each other.

 The tutorial is divided into several sections:

 * [Setup for the Tutorial](#setup-for-the-tutorial) will give you **a starting point** to follow the tutorial.
-* [Overview](#overview) will teach you **the fundamentals** of React: components, props, and state.
+* [Overview](#overview) will teach you **the fundamentals** of Vue.js: components, props, and state.
-* [Completing the Game](#completing-the-game) will teach you **the most common techniques** in React development.
+* [Completing the Game](#completing-the-game) will teach you **the most common techniques** in Vue.js development.
-* [Adding Time Travel](#adding-time-travel) will give you **a deeper insight** into the unique strengths of React.
+* [Adding Time Travel](#adding-time-travel) will give you **a deeper insight** into the unique strengths of Vue.js.

 You don't have to complete all of the sections at once to get the value out of this tutorial.
 Try to get as far as you can -- even if it's one or two sections.